aleshaleksey/fansys23/03-movement-exploration.md

 Most entities with a "walk" speed can:
 - **Crawl (5ft/round)**: Crawling is movement when prone, dragging one's torso along the ground.
 It makes one harder to spot or hit with ranged attacks, but is laborious and slow.
 Entities without a "walk" speed can only crawl overland.
 - **Walk (1x base speed)**: This either represents ordinary walking, or bursts of rapid movements with pauses and changes of direction.
 Typically a fit humanoid can walk for hours without suffering ill effects.
 For a base human this is 30ft or 3mph.
 - **Run (2 x base speed)**: This represents a steady jog, a very brisk walk, or rapid movement with obstacles and changes of direction.
-Typically a humanoid can run for [CON] hours before fatiguing.
+Typically a humanoid can run for [CON] hours before fatiguing, and the penalty is subsequently applied every 10 minutes.
 For a base human this is 60ft or 6mph.
 - **Sprint (4 x base speed)**: This represents movement at maximum pace in a fairly straight line, over unbroken terrain free from obstacles.
-A typical human can sprint for [STR] rounds before becoming fatigued.
+A typical human can sprint for [STR] rounds before becoming fatigued and the penalty is subsequently applied every round.
 For a base human this is 120ft or 12mph.
 - **Difficult terrain:** Some rocky, overgrown, sloping, slippery terrain is classed as "difficult".
 Narrow passages also count as difficult terrain.

 ### Climb